-If you wish to clean the enamel interior of the oven, you will need to remove the shelves, followed by the 'Cook & Clean' panels.
+If you wish to clean the enamel interior of the oven, you will first need to remove the shelves.

 Each side of the oven is fixed with four fixing screws.
 You do not have to remove the screws to remove the oven panels.
 Simply lift each side panel upwards, slide them off the screws and then pull them forwards (Fig.5-8).